Writing Fellowship

 - Make connections with nationally known writers and editors

-The virtual fellowship is held virtually via webcam on Tuesday evenings from 6:30-8:30 pm ET for six weeks and is designed for writers outside the DC-area.
-This state-based fellowship features well-known writers and editors from both Washington, DC, and across the country.
+This virtual fellowship, which is held via Zoom on Tuesday evenings from 6:30-8:30 pm ET for six weeks, is designed for writers outside the DC area.
+This state-based fellowship features well-known writers and editors from Washington, DC, and nationwide.

 Meet The Writing Fellows Manager!